Words by Simon Difford

 1930 The Savoy Cocktail Book

-Albert Stevens Crockett names the drink "Robert Burns" in his 1931, Old Waldorf-Astoria Bar Days, and his recipe has two parts Scotch whisky to one part sweet vermouth with a dash of orange bitters and absinthe, and is accompanied by a note as to its origins (which I cover in history below).
+Albert Stevens Crockett names the drink "Robert Burns" in his 1931, Old Waldorf-Astoria Bar Days, and Crockett's Robert Burns has two parts Scotch whisky to one part sweet vermouth with a dash of orange bitters and absinthe, and is accompanied by a note as to its origins (which I cover in history below).

 1931 Old Waldorf-Astoria Bar Days